A Syncopated Life: A Tale for Leroy

 Since leaving SNL in 2022, Moffat has steadily built an impressive screen and stage career.
 His film credits include Susie Searches, Christmas with the Campbells, and Netflix’s Holidate, and he can be seen in Apple TV+’s Bad Monkey alongside Vince Vaughn.
 In 2023, he made his Broadway debut in The Cottage, and most recently starred in the new Off-Broadway musical Bigfoot! in early 2026.

 Brian Shank is a composer, percussionist, and musicologist.
-He writes music for orchestra, chamber ensembles, and dance blending American rhythms and characteristics with French Impressionist harmonies.
-His music has been performed by ensembles across the United States and Europe such as the Rome Opera Choir, and many others.
-Brianโs music is part of the permanent collection at the Museo Nazionale delle Arti del XXI Secolo in Rome and he won the prestigious Cone Composition Institute in 2018.
+A winner of the prestigious Cone Composition institute in 2018, his work has been performed internationally by ensembles such as the Rome Opera Choir and New Jersey Symphony, as well as permanently featured at the Museo Nazionale delle Arti del XXI Secolo in Rome.
 As a percussionist, Shank specializes in performing electroacoustic works.
-A member of the Caroga Arts Collective since 2018, he helps facilitate the orchestraโs collaborations with visiting artists as an arranger and versatile percussionist.
-Brian was a teaching artist with the Bridge Arts Ensemble and performed for 50,000 students annually in the Adirondacks (NY) for many years.
-Thoroughly schooled in the French harmonic and contrapuntal tradition of Nadia Boulanger, his teachers include Philip Lasser, David Conte, Daniel Druckman, Gordon Gottlieb, and Richard Albagli.
+Steeped in the French harmonic and contrapuntal tradition of Nadia Boulanger, his teachers include Philip Lasser, David Conte, Daniel Druckman, Gordon Gottlieb, and Richard Albagli.
 He holds degrees from The Juilliard School (B.M.
 Percussion) and San Francisco Conservatory (M.M.
-Composition), and is completing a PhD in History and Theory of Music at UC Irvine where he engages in curriculum development, teaching, and human-centered applications of artificial intelligence.
+Composition).
+He is currently a PhD candidate in History and Theory of Music at UC Irvine, where he teaches, develops curriculum, and researches the interrelationship of the arts in the music of Henri Dutilleux.
+A member of the Caroga Arts Collective since 2018, he helps facilitate the orchestraโs collaborations with visiting artists as an arranger and versatile percussionist.